 Since 1999, SNSC has continued to evolve.
 The membership has been growing steadily, and through the efforts of dedicated volunteers, SNSC programs continue to develop with the membership.

-SNSC works closely with Mount Washington Ski Resort and BC Parks to improve the nordic ski area.
-Plans are currently in the works for a new training facility!
-Stayed tuned for updates.
+SNSC works closely with Mount Washington Alpine Resort and BC Parks to improve the nordic ski area.

 SNSC looks forward to continuing to meet the recreational and competitive needs of its membership and to hosting more national and international nordic events.
 SNSC also looks forward to seeing its members compete at provincial, national, and international events!